2025-2026 Student Handbook

 Faculty members have ultimate control over classroom behavior and may remove any student who is engaged in disruptive conduct for that class period with/ without issuing a Student Misconduct Report.
 Faculty members are encouraged to discuss the situation with the student and the department head.
 For repetitive violations, a Student Misconduct Report should be filed.

 Any member of the College may file a Student Misconduct Report for any student who violates College policy or who is behaving in a disruptive manner.
-Charges of misconduct shall be prepared in writing and directed to the Vice President of Academic & Student Affairs within one (1) day of the violation.
+Charges of misconduct shall be prepared in writing and directed to the Dean of Student Engagement and Support within one (1) day of the violation.

-The Vice President will conduct an investigation of the charges.
+The Dean of Student Engagement and Support will conduct an investigation of the charges.
 As with any disciplinary matter, a student will be afforded due process rights.
 Based on the findings of the investigation, the Vice President may take any one of the following actions:

 1. Dismiss the charge for lack of merit